prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>The current state of the service monitor when bound to the referenced Prometheus object.</p>
+<p>The current state of the configuration resource when bound to the referenced Prometheus object.</p>
 </td>
 </tr>
 </tbody>